Embracing a new culture – It’s always interesting to visit a new country although many experience culture shock once they arrive.

 You will not only pick up new words and phrases but also invaluable listening skills and many new friends.

-Here are some useful tips to help you start conversations and keep them flowing smoothly:
+Useful tips to help you start conversations

 Don’t be afraid – ask people to speak slowly and clearly.

 Always seek clarification if you do not understand – rephrase what you have heard to make sure you have understood correctly.

 Carry a pen – a picture speaks a thousand words and you can ask for words you do not understand to be written down.